gbuesing/turbochat/slides.md

 * PhoneGap
 * Cordova
 * React Native
+* RubyMotion
 * etc

 ---

-# Why choose Turbolinks native adapters?
+# Why build native apps with Turbolinks?

-* No new language, no new frameworks
-* Minimal native adapters written in Swift and Java
-* Simply use your existing web app for most native screens
+* Simply use Rails to build bulk of app functionality
-* Break out of the web view box when needed
+* Progressively enhance with native functionality as needed
+* Deliver bug fixes and new features with a simple web app deploy

 ---